PCI Compliance And Email Security

 You can use email encryption to protect email data, but it doesn’t guarantee the data will not be compromised at some point in transmission.
 If not fully protected or tokenized, the raw data from your customers could be compromised.

-The best option is to avoid using email communication for sensitive information, as the complications and risks likely will not outweigh the potential benefits.
+The best option is to avoid using email for sensitive information, as the complications and risks are likely to outweigh the potential benefits.

 To maintain PCI compliance in your organization, you are required to provide a compliant solution.
 While end-users care about data protection, many may not if it comes at the expense of functionality.
-This means that your organization may have trouble enforcing the use of encrypted emails, which will lead to compliance violations.
+This means your organization may struggle to enforce the use of encrypted email, leading to compliance violations.